hebam17/chat-app/README.md

 - delete contacts
 - auth
 - remove a single message
+- newAuth => new branch with more advanced authentication - deal with auth using FRESHTOKEN, ACCESSTOKEN and http only cookies with no local storage

 ## upcoming features

-- More advanced auth system
 - profile page with the appility to upload photo
 - add the ability to block a user
 - update a single message